Uulala Ltd. Legitimate Fintech or Just More “La La Land” Hype?

 MahanyLaw and Cryptocurrency Fraud

 The fraud recovery lawyers at MahanyLaw limit their cryptocurrency cases to investors who purchased from legitimate stockbrokers or financial advisors.
-If you purchased through an ICO, we can’t help you.
-Ditto if you invested directly with the company.
+If you purchased directly through an ICO, we can’t help you.

-Each week we got calls and emails from investors who lost significant sums of money in crypto and fintech scams.
+Almost every week we get calls and emails from investors who lost significant sums of money in crypto and fintech scams.
 (One person lost over $1 million through someone he met through Facebook!)
 Unless you invested through a legitimate third party we can’t help.

 On occasion we consider class action claims against banks and other businesses who may have facilitated the scheme.

 These posts are published a public service.
 We hate hearing stories of people who lost money in fintech frauds.
 While we are happy that Bermuda is trying to step into the regulatory space and develop standards, we are a long way from saying something approved by a Bermudan politician is a safe investment.

 *We have made no independent investigation of either Uulala or Arbitrade.
-While we wouldn’t invest in either, that is our opinion and not based on anything more than what we read through the Royal Gazette and Offshore Alert, a publication that is always accurate in its reporting, as well as our own knowledge of the lax regulatory environment in Bermuda.
+While we wouldn’t invest in either, that is our opinion and not based on anything more than what we read through SEC court filings, the Royal Gazette and Offshore Alert, a publication that is always accurate in its reporting, as well as our own knowledge of the lax regulatory environment in Bermuda.

 Whenever you are investing in an ICO, make sure you get answers to your questions.
 Simply because a company makes claims in a white paper doesn’t mean those claims are true.
 We understand the temptation to get in on the ground floor of the next big thing.
 Get answers to your questions before you invest!